-- Where ducting passes through concealed spaces (walls, ceiling-floor assemblies), the ducting should be metal to offer less resistance to airflow and permit duct cleaning. - 2.
-Where the ducting remains permanently accessible, 5 to 10 feet of insulated flexible duct should be used between the HRV/ERV and all interior supply and exhaust registers to reduce fan noise passing the ducting to interior spaces.
+1. Where ducting passes through concealed spaces (walls, ceiling-floor assemblies), the duct should be in metal to offer less resistance to airflow and permit duct cleaning.

+2. Where the ducts remain permanently accessible, 5 to 10 feet of insulated flexible duct should be used between the ERV and all interior supply and exhaust registers to reduce fan noise passing the ducting to interior spaces.